Hy-per-ion/portfolio/README.md

-# A Fantastic 3D Portfolio Website with Three.js and React.js
+# Fantastic 3D Portfolio Website with Three.js and React.js
 ![3D Portfolio](https://i.ibb.co/9ykhLtM/Thumbnail.png)

 ## Introduction
-The most impressive websites in the world use 3D graphics and animations to bring their content to life.
-Learn how to build your own ThreeJS 3D Developer Portfolio today!
+The most impressive websites in the world useing 3D graphics and animations to bring the content to life.
+Learnt how to build a ThreeJS 3D Developer Portfolio!

 Learnt the following:
 - ThreeJS - a powerful 3D graphics library for rendering and animating the 3D model